apiato/documentation/docs/getting-started/software-architectural-patterns.md

 ##### 5) Create Models {#create-models}

-In Laravel, the Models classes live in the root of the `app/` folder.
-But In Apiato MVC, the Models classes should live in `app/Containers/Application/Models`.
+In Laravel, the Models classes live in the root of the `app/` folder but In Apiato MVC, the Models classes should live in `app/Containers/Application/Models`.

 All model must `extend` from `App\Ship\Parents\Models\Model`.